 Celebrating her 90th birthday in 2019, Yayoi Kusama is a leading Japanese artist and legend as far as art is concerned.
 While she deliberately makes unique pieces that can withstand the wear and tear of the outdoors, she is renowned for reproducing her art on a monumental scale when need be.
 Her career spans over

 In 2014, the dynamic duo Os Gemeos covered the Brazilian national soccer team’s jet for the world in their enthusiastically colorful, signature designs that blend folk art with street art.
 Covering nearly every inch of the jet’s exterior surface, they spray-painted the airplane with colorful characters with brown and yellow faces meant to represent the

 Chris Burden was not exactly an everyday artist.
 While his previous work usually involved a form of danger (see Shoot), his last works have still been about performance, but mostly involved creating very much advanced models of working machines.
 One of such of his works was sitting in the New Museum, New York, in 2013.

 In celebration of Yayoi Kusama’s past retrospective at the Whitney Museum of American Art earlier in 2012, two off-site projects took place.
 In one of them, Kusama’s rhythmic dotted “Yellow Tree motif transformed a construction site in the Meatpacking District in Manhattan into a giant canvas.
 A detail of the original painting Yellow Trees (1994)

 There are more than enough art pieces by Hans Hemmert (b.
-1960) floating about the world, in private collections, as well as in museums and galleries.
-Born in Germany, Hans is known all over the globe as one of the best-selling contemporary artists of his time.
-Most notable for his installations with balloon sculptures, his work has been exhibited in highly respectable galleries such as the MoMA in New York and the Shanghai’s Museum of Contemporary Art.
+1960) floating about the world in private collections, as well as in museums and galleries.
+Most notable for his installations with balloon sculptures, his work has been exhibited in highly respectable museums such as the MoMA in New York and the Shanghai’s Museum of